egarand/bstn-capstone/README.md

 #### **GET /life**

-- Get a list of species that have previously been sighted within a radius of a certain location, within the current month of the year.
+- Get a list of species that have previously been sighted within a geographic bounding box, within the current month of the year.
+Bounding box is enlarged to be minimum 5km across in both axes if necessary.
 Data pulled from iNaturalist.

 Parameters:
-- longitude: Location as a number
-- latitude: Location as a number
-- taxa: User-provided comma-separated list of iconic taxa to include in the results
+- north: The northern latitude of the bounding box to search.
+- south: The southern latitude of the bounding box to search.
+- west: The western longitude of the bounding box to search.
+- east: The eastern longitude of the bounding box to search.

 Response:
 ```